skumarudel/DS_Physicists/Lecture1_Git/githubinstructions.md

 ```

 ### Pull request
 At last, we will ask for a "pull request" where we will request the maintainers of the original repository to have a look at our modifcations.
-To open a pull request do the following steps:
+To open a pull request, do the following steps:
 * Go to your online account and navigate to the branch.
 Click the main button on left side, a drop down menu will appear.
 Select the branch you want to merge with original repository.

 ![Alt text](imgs1/gotobranch.png)